andrewchristop/PurWho/README.md

 Ever wonder if the person you see in one class is the same person in another?
 Do not fret because PurWho has got your back

-PurWho is a simple Python script that parses the BrightSpace class email directory to look for commonalities across two classes.
+PurWho is a simple Python scraper that parses the BrightSpace class email directory to look for commonalities across two classes.

 Below are the steps to get started:
 1. Log in to BrightSpace